- Practice

 The CDC offers recommendations on viral and antibody testing.
 CDC guidance reinforces the need to test asymptomatic persons, including close contacts of a person with documented SARS-CoV-2 infection.

+The FDA has released Screening for COVID-19: Deciding Which Test to Use When Establishing Testing Programs.
 The FDA maintains a list of EUAs issued for tests in response to COVID-19.
-As of December 28, the FDA has authorized 309 tests and sample collection devices under emergency use authorizations (EUAs), which include 235 molecular tests and sample collection devices, 63 antibody tests and 11 antigen tests.
+As of August 24, the FDA has authorized 403 tests and sample collection devices under emergency use authorizations (EUAs), which include 283 molecular tests and sample collection devices, 87 antibody and other immune response tests and 33 antigen tests.
+In addition, there are 58 molecular authorizations and one antibody authorization that can be used with home-collected samples.
+Finally, there is one molecular prescription at-home test; three antigen prescription at-home tests; six over-the-counter, at-home antigen tests; and two over-the-counter molecular tests.

 Before you set up or start working at an off-site COVID-19 testing center, review this infographic from the Network for Regional Healthcare Improvement and QUALIDIGM.
 It lists items you should consider, such as how to determine testing capacity, create a follow-up process for results and get reimbursed for testing.

 The CDC is tracking the latest COVID-19 vaccine news, and offers information about vaccine recommendations, how researchers are ensuring the safety of vaccines, how COVID-19 vaccines work and other details.
-A number of COVID-19 vaccine resources are now available, including:

-The FDA issued the first two emergency use authorizations (EUAs) to the Pfizer-BioNTech COVID-19 Vaccine and the Moderna COVID-19 Vaccine.
-The Pfizer vaccine is for the prevention of COVID-19 caused by the SARS-CoV-2 virus in individuals 16 years of age and older.
-The Moderna vaccine will be distributed in the U.S. for individuals 18 years of age and older.
-AANP is committed to ensuring that NP have access to the latest COVID-19 vaccine information so they can educate patients on the importance of vaccination, and the association urges the public to get vaccinated at the earliest opportunity.
+AANP is committed to ensuring that NPs have access to the latest COVID-19 vaccine information so they can educate patients on the importance of vaccination, and the association urges the public to get vaccinated at the earliest opportunity.

 The FDA offers both a list of diagnostic tests and medical devices and a list of therapeutics that have been approved to treat COVID-19 under EUAs.